cylc/cylc-admin/.github/ISSUE_TEMPLATE/new-release.md

 >
 > <details>
 >   <summary>If the PR doesn't get opened automatically</summary>
->   <br />Create a new branch, change the version, reset the build number and
+>   <br />Open a new issue on the feedstock repository, select the
+>   "bot command" issue type and set the title to
->   update the hash from the PyPi website.
+>   `@conda-forge-admin, please update version`.
->   <br />Finally trigger a rerender in a comment.
 > </details>

 > Ensure dependencies are up to date and follow instructions on the PR.
 Some
 > repos may maintain a list of conda dependencies locally.

+> If you need to make changes, remember to re-render the feedstock
+> by commenting `@conda-forge-admin, please rerender` on the PR.

 * [ ] metomi-isodatetime
 * [ ] cylc-flow
-* [ ] cylc-ui
 * [ ] cylc-uiserver
 * [ ] metomi-rose
 * [ ] cylc-rose